Getting Started with Python using R and Reticulate

 • Advanced machine learning algorithms

-With reticulate, you don’t have to choose - use the best tool for each part of your analysis!
+However, with reticulate, you don’t have to choose!
+Use the best tool for each part of your analysis!